pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 Final note:

--  If you just don’t like the default labeling we used for Bloom then we can configure your bank to use Bloom’s keys use your own labeling
+-  If you just don’t like the default labeling we used for Bloom then we can configure your bank to use Bloom’s keys or use your own labeling.

 -  For example: you may wish to use the word “Knowledge” instead of “Remember” to describe the bloom type but underneath they still point to the same Bloom category.

-Example #4 Finding all the activity types
+Example #4 Find all the activity types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/activity <http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/activity>`__